Vancouver On A Budget | The Best Guide To Free Or Low Cost Activities In Vancouver

 Check Out The City’s Free Public Art

-Biennale happens in Vancouver, which is a bi-annual public art exhibit that brings sculptures, new media, and performance works but celebrated and emerging international artists.
+Biennale is an amazing cultural Vancouver on a budget activity for all.
+It’s a bi-annual public art exhibit that brings sculptures, new media, and performance works but celebrated and emerging international artists.
 Often the pieces are donated or purchased and remain in the city.

 A-Maze-Ing Laughter by Yue Minjun Morton Park which is a tiny park across English Bay